Are you a leasehold property owner? Are you interested in lease extension?

 - A leasehold property extension is something you really need to think about if your lease has between 70 and 90 years remaining.
 In particular once the remaining lease term slips under 80 years, the cost of any extension increases significantly.

 That’s why we strongly recommend that you think twice before delaying your lease extension.

 Why use us for your UK Lease Extension?

-- Here at solicitors Bonallack and Bishop, we understand all about lease extensions – with over 25 years experience in representing thousands of tenants in this specialist area of law, our dedicated 5 strongly Leasehold Team deal with around 500 individual enfranchisement and lease extension cases every year.
+- Here at solicitors Bonallack and Bishop, we understand all about lease extensions – with over 25 years experience in representing many freeholders and thousands of leaseholders in this specialist area of law, our dedicated 5 strongly Leasehold Team deal with around 500 individual enfranchisement and lease extension cases every year.

 - Our team provides FREE initial telephone advice on FREEPHONE 0800 1404544

 - We can provide you with a FREE ESTIMATE of how much your lease extension is likely to cost you – which will include a very rough estimate of the likely price of your premium, as well as the legal and valuation costs.

 - Our solicitors can assist you either without the need for a face to face meeting by taking instructions by e-mail and phone – or, if you prefer, we can meet you at our main office in Salisbury, Wiltshire

 - We work with specialist surveyors every day – so, as part of our service, we can also put you in touch with a surveyor who really understands how to value the premium you will need to pay